 POLIDY PEAN DOCTOR, HEAD OF THE HUMAN IMMUNOLOGY PLATFORM - ASSOCIATE PROFESSOR AT THE UNIVERSITY OF HEALTH SCIENCES AT PHNOM PENH

-The teams study immune response to HIV infection on this platform.
-They are involved in major international research projects thanks to their work through the PIIN.
+Our teams study immune response to HIV infection.
+They are involved in major international research projects through the PIIN.

 What is your role at the Institute?